roseyume/tails-of-kafka/README.md

 - Recreate the consumer 'Pixie'

 ### Check Your Work
- - In the "Partition Assignments" table, you should notice that Pixie has been assigned to all 6 partitions.
+ - In the "Partition Assignments" table, you should notice that Pixie has been assigned to all 6 partitions and each topic partition is assigned a different leader broker, balancing out the work load for handling new messages.

 ## Scenario 5: Bad Server